tushev/aojdk-updatewatcher/README.md

 [![GitHub release](https://img.shields.io/github/release/tushev/aojdk-updatewatcher.svg)](https://GitHub.com/tushev/aojdk-updatewatcher/releases/)
 [![Github all releases](https://img.shields.io/github/downloads/tushev/aojdk-updatewatcher/total.svg)](https://GitHub.com/tushev/aojdk-updatewatcher/releases/)

-Automatic update tool for AdoptOpenJDK releases                                                                                    [⬇ Download](#-download)
+Automatic update tool for **Eclipse Temurin™**, **IBM® Semeru® Open Edition**                                            [⬇ Download](#-download)<br>and **AdoptOpenJDK** releases

-## ❗ Transition from AdoptOpenJDK to Adoptium in progress, version 2.0.3 may be released this week
+##

+#### ℹ The AdoptOpenJDK project is moving to the Eclipse Foundation
+* [As you may know](https://blog.adoptium.net/2021/04/Adoptium-to-promote-broad-range-of-compatible-OpenJDK-builds/), AdoptOpenJDK project is moving to the Eclipse Foundation and rebranding:<br>**hotspot** builds are now **Eclipse Temurin™**, while **openj9** builds have become **IBM® Semeru® Open Edition**.
-* Version 2.0.2 of the updater currently relies on `api.adoptopenjdk.net`.
-As soon as new Adoptium builds would be available there, they will appear in the updater.
+* Version 2.0.3 of the updater currently still relies on `api.adoptopenjdk.net`.<br>This is a '**hotfix**' release, that brings support for Eclipse Temurin™ and IBM® Semeru® builds.<br>All other changes, such as rebranding and/or API change, will (possibly) happen in the future.
-* Version 2.0.3 ~~that works with `api.adoptium.net`~~  & support Eclipse Temurin binaries will be released soon
-* Version 2.0.2 cannot reliably work and detect Eclipse Temurin binaries.
-Please be patient.

-Please check [Eclipse Adoptium Slack](https://adoptium.net/slack.html) for more information.
+Please check [Eclipse Adoptium Slack](https://adoptium.net/slack.html) for more information about the transition.<br>
+Please do not hesitate to [open an issue](https://github.com/tushev/aojdk-updatewatcher/issues/new/choose) if you've encountered a problem or have a suggestion.

+> ⚠ Unfortunately, if you install Eclipse Temurin™ `8.0.302+8.1`, you may experience an update loop.<br>**This is not a bug in Update Watcher**, this is caused by a bug in release metadata.<br>
+✔ SOLUTION: "skip" the 8.0.302+8.1 release after you've installed it - so no further suggestions for updating to 8.0.302+8.1 will appear.
+Please see https://github.com/tushev/aojdk-updatewatcher/wiki/Skipping-releases on how to do it.

 ## 💡 Key ideas